Ant Colony Optimization and Hypergraph Covering Problems: Algorithm

 \subsection{Pheromone update:}

 Initialization of pheromone values is done at the start of the MMAS* algorithm in such a way that their sum is equal to 1.
 Thus, $\tau_{(u,v)}=1/\left|U\right|; \ \forall(u,v)\in U$.
-After an initial solution \emph{x*} is obtained using \textbf{Construct}, the pheromone values are updated using the procedure \textbf {Update} [18]. \textbf {Update}$(\tau,{x^{*}})=\tau^{\prime}$ is defined as follows:
+After an initial solution is \emph{x*} obtained using \textbf{Construct}, the pheromone values are updated using the procedure \textbf {Update}. \textbf {Update}$(\tau,{x^{*}})=\tau^{\prime}$ is defined as follows:

-where \emph{h} and \emph{l} are two pheromone values and $h\geq l$.
+where \emph{h} and \emph{l} are the upper and lower bounds on the pheromone values and $h\geq l$.
 In the subsequent iterations, the procedure \textbf{Update} is used to update the pheromone values, only if the new solution obtained from the procedure \textbf{Construct} replaces the best-so-far solution obtained till the previous iteration.
 Thus, all the nodes of the construction graph selected in the best-so-far solution have pheromone value \emph{h} on the incoming edges to them.
 The remaining edges have pheromone value \emph{l}.
 See Algorithm 2 for the complete algorithm MMAS*.